 Cooperation– We will work to include others and put forth our best effort to help others do the same.
 We will work together to create harmony and a supportive atmosphere.

 Communication– We will be clear, respectful, positive, and direct in all our communications.
 We will be open and responsive and polite to others.

 Concern- We will be compassionate in our actions with others.
 We will embrace challenges and differences with understanding and appreciation.

 Harborlight Montessori does not discriminate on the basis of gender, gender identity and expression, race, religion, family structure, socioeconomic level, culture, age, sexual orientation, language, or learning style in the administration of its educational program, admissions or other School policies.

 Harborlight Montessori actively seeks qualified students, faculty, and staff to reflect the diverse backgrounds of our community.
 Harborlight strives to provide an enriching curriculum and educational experience for all students, recognizing that global teaching and learning helps form strong, positive self-concepts and develops respect for human differences.
 Harborlight’s curriculum and philosophy encourage understanding and respect for these differences while affirming the fundamental similarities of humankind.
 Our cooperative community protects and encourages the exploration of new concepts.
 It also honors and nurtures the curiosity of each child.

 All members of the Harborlight community are valued for their contributions, talents, and opinions.
-The philosophy, curriculum, and administration of our programs aim to create an inclusive learning environment with respect to economic background, gender, race, national and ethnic origin, cultural heritage, religion, sexual orientation, disability, marital status, and political beliefs.
+The philosophy, curriculum, and administration of our programs aim to create an inclusive learning environment with respect to economic background, gender, gender identity and expression, race, national and ethnic origin, cultural heritage, religion, sexual orientation, disability, marital status, and political beliefs.
 Harborlight integrates diversity and character education into each learning opportunity to empower students to actively approach each new experience with courtesy and acceptance.